coltranetorres/coletorres.github.io/README.md

 LLM-Driven Sales Analytics App
 - Developed and sold a successful LLM-powered POC via Watsonx.ai, generating data-driven sales insights and a 10% sales profit increase, proving its potential to significantly reduce analysis time for sales leaders by up to 50%.

+Geospatial Analysis for Optimal Placement of EV Charging Stations
+- Developed a predictive model to identify regions in Germany with the highest EV charging station demand, informing stakeholder investment priorities.